King Duncan

 The nearer we are to death.

+The line is the play’s most direct evidence that Malcolm has learned, in the moment of his father’s death, the political prudence Duncan never acquired; the flight to England follows immediately.
 The second piece of evidence is the A4S3 testing scene with Macduff.
-Malcolm, now in exile, must determine whether Macduff has come to him as a sincere ally or as Macbeth's agent.
-His method is the deliberate pretence of villainy.
-He describes himself to Macduff as worse than Macbeth – more voluptuous, more avaricious, more universally vicious than any tyrant could be.
-Macduff's response – initial willingness to accept Malcolm's faults, but rejection at the point where Malcolm claims to have no "king-becoming graces" – is the test by which Malcolm assesses Macduff's loyalty.
+Malcolm, now in exile, must determine whether Macduff has come as a sincere ally or as Macbeth’s agent, and his method is the deliberate pretence of villainy: he describes himself as worse than Macbeth – more voluptuous, more avaricious, more universally vicious than any tyrant could be.
+Macduff’s response – initial willingness to accept Malcolm’s faults, but rejection at the point where Malcolm claims to have no "king-becoming graces" – is the test by which Malcolm assesses his loyalty.
+Where Duncan trusted on the basis of outward signs and was killed, Malcolm distrusts on the basis of outward signs and survives.

-The deeper question the contrast raises is whether Malcolm's added prudence diminishes his virtue.
-The play's quiet position seems to be that it does not.
-The deception of Macduff is performed in service of the kingdom's restoration, not in service of personal ambition.
-The moment of revelation ("now I put myself to thy direction, and / Unspeak mine own detraction") restores the honesty of the relationship.
+The deeper question the contrast raises is whether Malcolm’s added prudence diminishes his virtue.
+The play’s quiet position seems to be that it does not: the deception of Macduff is performed in service of the kingdom’s restoration, not personal ambition, and the moment of revelation ("now I put myself to thy direction, and / Unspeak mine own detraction") restores the honesty of the relationship.
+The closing scene at Scone – Malcolm crowned, the thanes restored, the kingdom reordered – is the play’s argument that the lessons of Duncan’s reign have been learned: the post-Macbeth Scotland will be governed by a king who carries his father’s virtues alongside the political prudence his father lacked.

 James Anthony